payalmohapatra/Multi-Level-Physical-Fatigue-Prediction-in-Manufacturing-Workers/README.md

 The data preparation, segmentation, standardization are done here - ./Predictive_Models/helper_functions_user_study_2_0.py

 This is the central script repo for all helper functions used throughout the codebase.
 Please refer to this from the main script (./Predictive_Models/Data_Analysis_Regression_fixed_Train_Test.ipynb) for easy understanding.

-## Model Checkpoints
-All model checkpoints are stored here for quick analysis and inference - ./Predictive_Models/model_checkpoints

 These models are trained on data collected at Northwestern University till 1 December 2022.